shivaverma/OpenAIGym/README.md

 ### Introduction

 - In this task we have to balance the pendulam upside down.
-Number of action spaces is 1 which is torque.
+Number of action spaces is 1 which is torque applied on the joint.
 Action space is continuous here.
 - **`0`** - torque [-2, 2]

 - I solved this problem using DDPG in around 100 episodes.
 Following is a graph of score vs episodes.